 The first part is all plans and strategy.
-He’s big on clarity – every word should server a purpose.
-If it doesn’t get rid of it.
+He’s big on clarity – every word should serve a purpose.
+If it doesn’t, get rid of it.

 The second part is an examination of different writing styles, everything from sports-writing to cultural criticism.
 You won’t do all of this writing, but even the stuff you’ll never do is wrapped up in good advice.
 Looking at styles you’re not likely to pursue still has value.